dennisXZX/web-developer-notes/NPM.md

 NPM packages follow a semantic versioning pattern, such as, `^4.13.6`, which represents `Major.Minor.Patch`.

 - Patch version is for bug fix.
-- Minor version is for adding new feature that don't break existing API
+- Minor version is for adding new features that don't break existing APIs
-- Major version is for adding new feature that potentially break the existing API
+- Major version is for adding new features that potentially might break the existing APIs

 `^4.13.6`: The caret (^) indicates that we would use the latest package as long as the major version stay the same